-After discussing, last week, the period, let's continue our discovery of the menstrual cycle.
+After discussing, last week, the period, let's continue our discovery of the period .
 Let's focus this time on the follicular phase.
 The menstrual cycle has several phases: the follicular phase, the ovulatory phase and the luteal phase.

 Periods are part of the follicular phase.
 As the rules are an important event of the cycle, we decided to make it an article in its own right.
 However, the follicular phase is not just about menstruation.
 What is happening in our body at this precise moment in the cycle?
 Can you experience certain symptoms?
 What does the follicular phase do?
 What does “follicular” mean?